HorizenOfficial/zencash-swing-wallet-ui/README.md

 ### Known issues and limitations

+1. Limitation: if two users exchange text messages via the messaging UI TAB and one of them has a system clock, substantially running slow or fast by more than 1 minute, it is possible that this user will see text messages appearing out of order.
 1. Limitation: Wallet encryption has been temporarily disabled in ZENCash due to stability problems.
 A corresponding issue [#1552](https://github.com/zcash/zcash/issues/1552) has been opened by the ZCash developers.
 Correspondingly wallet encryption has been temporarily disabled in the ZENCash Desktop GUI Wallet.